sallkhad/SeeSD/VolunteerTraining/Readme.md

 SeeSD Volunteer Training - for hands-on workhops and Open practices
 ============

 Welcome to SeeSD Volunteer training.
-We are compiling information for our one week training session.
+We are currently designing a one week training session for our volunteers.

-If you have curricular to share or something you believe will be a good add-up to the training.
+If you have curricula to share or something you believe will be a good add-up to the training, please contribute.

-Please, contribute.
+Temptative training.